epam/ai-dial/docs/user-guide.md

 > Refer to [Plotly GitHub](https://github.com/plotly/react-plotly.js) to learn more.

 ## Applications

-> Refer to [My applications](#my-applications) to learn how to register and manage custom apps in AI DIAL Chat.
+> Refer to [My workspace](#my-workspace) to learn how to register and manage custom apps in AI DIAL Chat.

 An **Application** in AI DIAL refers to any custom logic with a conversational interface, adhering to a [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post), and packaged as a ready-to-deploy solution.
 Applications can facilitate the customization of LLM behavior by incorporating tools (such as [Addons](#addons)) with a desired functionality.
 Additionally, applications can support logic not directly related to LLMs, such as echoing user messages, creating a fully deterministic chatbot, or orchestrating complex interactions involving multiple LLMs.
 The flexibility offered by applications enables customized solutions for distinct scenarios and needs.